pygame/pygame/docs/reST/ref/controller.rst

       | :sl:`Assign a mapping to the controller`
       | :sg:`set_mapping(mapping) -> int`

-      Rebind buttons, axes, triggers and Dpads.
+      Rebind buttons, axes, triggers and dpads.
 The mapping should be a dict containing all buttons, hats and axes.
 The easiest way to get this is to use the dict returned by :meth:`Controller.get_mapping`.
-To edit this mapping set the value of the dictionary to the button hat or axis in the following way:
+To edit this mapping assign a value to the original button.
+The value of the dictionary must be a button, hat or axis represented in the following way:

       * For a button use: bX where X is the index of the button.
-      * For a hat use: hX.Y where X is the index and the Y is the direction.
+      * For a hat use: hX.Y where X is the index and the Y is the direction (up: 1, right: 2, down: 3, left: 4).
       * For an axis use: aX where x is the index of the axis.

       An example of mapping::